-In the 1980’s, Tom was a trial attorney with the US Department of Justice, where he successfully defended the Environmental Protection Agency’s national effluent guidelines for the placer mining industry in a legal challenge before the Ninth Circuit.
-He also defended federal facilities in environmental cases, prosecuted violations of the Clean Water Act, and spearheaded a federal task force that challenged the constitutionality of state regulatory fees.
+In the 1980’s, Tom was a trial attorney with the US Department of Justice, where he successfully defended the US Environmental Protection Agency’s (EPA) national effluent guidelines for the placer mining industry in a legal challenge before the Ninth Circuit.
+He also defended federal facilities in environmental cases and spearheaded a federal task force that challenged the constitutionality of state regulatory fees.

 Tom contributes a significant portion of his time to pro bono matters.
 He served as general counsel to the Project on National Security Reform, a nonpartisan initiative funded by Congress to recommend improvements to the US national security system.
 The Project issued its final report called “Forging a New Shield,” which represented the efforts of more than 300 national security experts from think tanks, universities, federal agencies, law firms, and corporations, including several former National Security Advisors.

-Tom was an adjunct professor of law at the Washington College of Law at American University in Washington, DC, for more than 20 years, teaching classes in environmental litigation.
+Tom was an adjunct professor of law at the Washington College of Law at American University for more than 20 years, teaching classes in environmental litigation.

-Represents a national pilots association in a lawsuit filed in federal court in Washington, D.C. against the Pension Benefit Guaranty Corporation (PBGC).
+Represented a national pilots association in a lawsuit filed in federal court in Washington, DC against the Pension Benefit Guaranty Corporation (PBGC).
 The lawsuit challenges the PBGC’s failure to perform its statutory and fiduciary duties as trustee of the pilots’ retirement plan.
-The case goes to trial in early 2013.

 Represented one of the largest companies in the United States in an internal whistleblower investigation.